Look Up Free Illinois Public Records: Divorce, Marriage, Arrest

 The Illinois Department of Corrections (DOC) keeps an online directory of those in custody.
 People can use its Individual in Custody search tool to locate someone by name, IDOC number, or birthdate.
 Each result features an inmate’s name, physical description, sentencing info, and mugshot.

-Sheriff’s White County’s site has an extremely simple mugshot lookup section.
+Mugshots and details of arrest can also be obtained from the county agencies.
+White County Sheriff’s Office has an extremely simple mugshot lookup section.
 A visitor only needs to click the “Wanted” tab to receive a list of suspects and their photos.
+Residents of the Bloomington-Normal area can seek out mugshots provided by the McLean County Sheriff.

 Are Juvenile Records Publicly Available in Illinois?